Yeshua -- Jesus -- Melech HaMoshiach -- The Transfiguration

 This Messiah is not divine but a righteous, Spirit‑empowered leader who completes Israel’s national and spiritual restoration.
 The emphasis is on future fulfillment — a Messiah who has not yet come.

-Some Jewish communities, including segments within Chabad, even apply the title “Rebbe Melech HaMoshiach” to revered leaders like Rabbi Menachem Mendel Schneerson, expressing hope that he may be the one to complete Israel’s redemption.
+Some Jewish communities, including segments of Chabad, even apply the title “Rebbe Melech HaMoshiach” to Rabbi Menachem Mendel Schneerson, expressing hope that he may be the one to complete Israel’s redemption.

 ✝️ The Messianic Understanding: Yeshua as the Already‑Anointed King

-Messianic believers affirm the same prophetic expectations — a Davidic King who restores Israel and brings God’s reign to earth — but they see these promises fulfilled in Yeshua of Nazareth.
+Messianic believers affirm the same prophetic expectations but see them fulfilled in Yeshua of Nazareth:

-Yeshua is the Son of David by both biological descent (through Mary) and legal royal lineage (through Joseph).
+- the Son of David by biological descent (Mary) and legal royal lineage (Joseph),

-His miracles, teachings, and resurrection reveal Him as the anointed King.
+- His miracles and resurrection reveal Him as the anointed King,

-The Transfiguration (Luke 9:28–36) (Lukas 9:28-36 Orthodox Jewish Bible), where Yeshua’s divine glory shines through His humanity, is seen as a preview of His kingship: the true Melech HaMoshiach revealed before chosen witnesses.
+The Transfiguration is seen as a preview of His kingship — the true Melech HaMoshiach revealed before chosen witnesses.

 🌿 Where the Two Visions Meet — and Diverge